This article was scientifically reviewed by Human Sexuality expert Dr. Laurie Mintz in June 2023.

 And for those who are sexually intimate with vulva owners, well, there are some who absolutely love the taste of vagina.
 For them, devouring this sweet spot is like a one-way ticket to blissful arousal.
 Fair enough!
 All vulvas are beautiful and delicious.
 Which brings us to the big question…

 There’s actually no concrete answer!
 Every vagina will taste different, some may taste similar and some may taste completely different.
 And this is normal!
 Some may be a bit sweet or sour, some metallic or bitter, and some salty or sharp.

 And then of course, the taste of a vagina often changes during different times of the month due to hormones and the menstrual cycle.
 For some, the vagina may taste slightly metallic or penny-like after menstruation (because of the iron content).
 This is normal.
 Another factor to consider is sweating.
 Sweat can leave the vagina tasting slightly salty.

 Is there any time to be concerned about what a vagina tastes like?
-Well, if there’s a strong scent, fishy odour or whiffs of something that smells ‘off’, this may be an indication of a not-so-healthy vagina.
+Well, if there’s a sudden change in scent, a new and especially strong scent, a rotten scent, a fishy odor or whiffs of something that smells ‘off’, this may be an indication of a not-so-healthy vagina.
 Perhaps because of a pH imbalance.
 Have you or your vulva-owning partner suddenly changed soaps or medication?
 This is often a big culprit.